waffl3ss/NameSpi/README.md

 # NameSpi
 ### PLEASE report any recommendations, issues, etc to me.
-Best way to reach me is keybase @waffless
+Best way to reach me is keybase @waffless ...
+Im new to the github issues thing but ill get around to it if you post it there

 ### This tool is stil in development.
 Please read the README before using NameSpi.
 If you submit an 'issue' that is labeled in the README, I will call you stupid and close it.

 This tool is designed to create a list of employees for the company of your choice.
 It pulls from your choices of LinkedIn, ZoomInfo, USStaff, and Hunter.io.